undt-group-handbook/undt-handbook-v1.0/book/template/resources/index.md

 ### Make sure you have a UNDb login

 The login needed to access the UNDb will not be the same as your UoB account.
 The person currently responsible for maintaining the database is [Matt Chandler](mailto:m.chandler@bristol.ac.uk).
 If you have not yet received a login, please email Matt to get one.

+When you launch the client for the first time, you will have to enable content before you will be able to access the database.
+Close the login screen, and within the blank Microsoft Access program, click `Enable content` on the banner.
+Close Access and reopen the client file: you should now be able to log in.